-Sequence: Level 3 - Specialization; This is a REQUIRED course for Pathway Completion (or Digital Electronics)
+Sequence: Level 3 - Specialization; This is a REQUIRED course for CTE Program Completion (or Digital Electronics)

-Prerequisite: 952_CTE - PLTW: Principles of Engineering or 260_CTE-PLTW Human Body Systems Honors CS Teacher Permission
+Prerequisite: 952_CTE - PLTW: Principles of Engineering or 260_CTE-PLTW Human Body Systems Honors CS Teacher Permission; Geometry (or currently enrolled)

 - How do programmers approach a complicated problem? - What role does creativity play in algorithmic programming? - What makes for a good software development process?